linode/docs/docs/platform/stackscripts/developing-stackscripts/index.md

 modified_by:
   name: Linode
 published: 2020-04-22
-title: How to Develop StackScripts
+title: Create and Manage StackScripts - A Tutorial
-h1_title: Developing StackScripts
+h1_title: A Tutorial for Creating and Managing StackScripts
 external_resources:
   - '[StackScript Community Library](http://linode.com/stackscripts)'
 ---